manuelbieh/react-book/hooks/hooks-api.md

 ReactDOM.render(<Counter startValue={3} />, document.getElementById('root'));
 ```

 In this example, the `useReducer()` hook has been extended to include a third and optional parameter: the **init** function.
 The `initialState` is now an argument for the **init** function.
-The value for this argument is passed to the component via **props**, `startValue` in particular.
+The value for this argument is passed to the component via **props** — `startValue` in our case.

 ### Reducers in practice

 The guiding principle of **reducers** should be known to those in the React community who have had exposure to **Redux**. **Redux** is a library that allows us to manage complex state in a comfortable manner and was the first point of call whenever handling local state became hard to read and cumbersome.
-It also created a solution for the so-called "prop drilling" which meant that previously props needed to be passed through multiple hierarchical layers.
+It also created a solution for the so-called "prop drilling" which meant that previous props needed to be passed through multiple hierarchical layers.

 **Redux** manages reducer functions and makes state and their dispatch functions available to those components which should read or modify the global state.
 The `useReducer()` hook is React's custom solution to realize complex state management using reducer functions.